BaristaLabs/chrome-dev-tools-generator/README.md

     1. Gets the commit/version of the launched instance of Chrome
     2. Gets the corresponding Chrome Debugger Protocol definition from Google/Chromium sources
  2. Validates the protocol definition against the schema of the generator classes (to ensure the protocol definition schema hasn't evolved - which would require improving this project)
- 3. In memory, using the mustache-based templates, generates .cs files
+ 3. In memory, using the handlebars-based templates, generates .cs files
     1. Perform a pre-scan of all Types, Commands and Events.
     2. For each include file specified in settings.json, generate the corresponding file.
     3. For each Domain, generate files for each types, events and commands using the corresponding template defined in settings.